-There are foods that are great for slimming down, and there are some foods that can help you slim down, make you feel super sexy, and heat things up in your life.
-Insert fire emoji here, these 9 foods are sure to get you in the mood…
+There are foods that are great for slimming down, and there are some foods that can help make you feel super sexy and heat things up in your life.
+These 9 foods are sure to get you in the mood…

 Chocolate prompts the release of the mood-boosting hormone serotonin as well as the amino acid phenylethylamine, which increases alertness and passion (wink, wink).
 Just be sure to choose antioxidant-rich dark chocolate.
 Dark chocolate is rich in flavonoids, a powerful antioxidant that promotes healthy blood flow and circulation—a handy helper for sexual arousal, if you know what we mean.
 Look for one that lists natural cocoa powder high among its ingredients.
 Natural cocoa powder is known to be especially high in antioxidants, which may lower the risk of some cancers, stoke, and heart disease—which is as important, because it helps to be alive to reap the sexier of these benefits…

 Oysters have long been considered the food of love and legend has it that Casanova, the lady’s man that he was, ate dozens of oysters each day—is he free to meet us for dinner?
 Oysters are rich in the mineral zinc, which is associated with male fertility, potency, and sex drive.
 The health benefits associated with zinc are equally important, though, as zinc promotes healthy metabolism and a healthy immune system.
 The daily requirement for zinc is 11mg for men and 9mg for females–slurp just two oysters and you’ve gotten enough (so, yes, you can then move it to the bedroom).